Merck has expanded the scope of its voluntary partial recall to an additional ten lots of VAXNEUVANCE. Click here for more.

 Elicited robust immune responses to all 15 serotypes in the vaccine postdose 3 and postdose 4

-Protection matters during the first year of life, when pediatric IPD incidence is highest4,6,7,8
+Protection matters including in the first year of life, when pediatric IPD incidence is highest4,6-8

 The immune response generated postdose 3 is an important measure when evaluating protection against IPD during the first year of life2,5,9